Civilian

 These rooms are also used for dispatch and surveillance monitoring.
 The National Military Command Center (NMCC), for example, is responsible for analyzing data and generating Emergency Action Messages (EAMs) for everything from reconnaissance aircraft to battlefield commanders across the globe.

 To do their jobs, the technicians and analysts who work in command and control centers need intuitive, responsive and versatile equipment.
-That includes everything from their computing devices to their network connectivity.
+That includes everything from computing devices to network connectivity.

 Desktop monitors are a critical part of effective control rooms.
-Without high-quality video — to scale — and flexible controls, analysts can’t perform at the high level that their job demands.
+Without high-quality video — to scale — and flexible controls, analysts can’t perform at the level their job demands.

 Critical features for command center monitors